python/psf-salt/docs/services/discovery.rst

 =========

 The Python Infrastructure uses Consul to implement service discovery.
-There is an agent running in client mode on all servers in the IAD datacenter.
+There is an agent running in client mode on all servers in the iad1 datacenter.
 These can be queried on the standard ports on localhost.
 Consul also has a web interface running on localhost on all nodes.